galrothschild/ReactBusinessCard/README.md

     8. Favorites Functionality:
        - Enables users to mark a business card as a favorite.
-       - Provides visual indicators for favorited cards.
+       - Provides visual indicators for favored cards.

     9. Favorites Page:
-       - Displays all favorited business cards.
+       - Displays all favored business cards.
        - Allows users to remove cards from favorites.

     10. HTTP Requests: